obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/card-board.md

 Developed by: [[roovo]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Display markdown tasks on kanban-style boards.
+Display markdown tasks on kanban style boards.

 %% ----- Do not edit anything above this line ----- %%